pantheon-systems/documentation/source/content/guides/secrets/02-basic-concepts.md

   * `web`: this secret will be readable by the application runtime.

   * `user`: this secret will be readable by the user.
-This scope should be set if you need to retrieve the secret value at a later stage.
+This scope should be set if you want to see the value of your secret displayed when listing site secrets with Terminus.
+The value for secrets without the the user scope is redacted in the Terminus secrets list.

 </dd>